 The pain should be gone right?

 Maybe your doctor hasn’t used this technique on you but what about other procedures they’ve suggested?
-Maybe your doctor/surgeon said if we could just go in and remove that portion of the disk you won’t have the pain your experiencing.
+Maybe your doctor/surgeon said if we could just go in and remove that portion of the disc you won’t have the pain you’re experiencing.
 Or maybe he/she said that in order to stabilize your spine and remove the “pain trigger” we need to fuse the vertebra.

 These techniques set out to address the source of the pain but not necessarily the cause of the pain.

 The source and cause of pain are two separate things.

 I look at this super technical procedure the same as any other surgical treatment for low back pain.
 It’s what Dr. Stewart McGill calls the hammer and nail approach to fixing complex issues in the body.
 The surgeons are the hammer and they are looking for that one thing that is damaged or broken (the nail).
 They believe if they can just fix the issue then the pain would go away.

 They are simply looking for something to hammer.